 The potential brain benefits of bone broth are certainly an important area for future research to explore in more depth.

 Direct studies of bone broth on mood balance and sleep physiology do not exist (yet).
 So we look at the compounds bone broth is known to deliver: One bone broth benefit is that it's rich in glutamate, the most abundant amino acid in your brain.

-Glutamate acts as a neurotransmitter and a precursor to GABA, another neurotransmitter that tends to be low in people who experience depression and anxiety.
+Glutamate acts as a neurotransmitter and a precursor to GABA15, another neurotransmitter that tends to be low in people who experience depression and anxiety16.
 Increasing GABA doesn’t just lead to a better mood, it can also improve sleep, boost focus, and help maintain healthy blood pressure.

 Glycine also helps regulate the immune system, which can reduce your chances of getting sick or responding in a resilient way when you do get sick.